Our first episode covers the case of a local Indiana woman who went missing from a laundry mat just weeks before her wedding.

 On November 20, 2012, Sage Smith left her home at 5:30 for a date.
 She was seen alone at 6:30 talking to someone on the phone and then possibly sighted one more time at 7:00 at a cafe, again alone.

-In one of the strangest disappearance cases we have ever covered: A woman drops off her child and a friend in a neighbors yard without a word.
-She is seen in a trench coat carrying something red to her car… then never seen again.
+In one of the strangest disappearance cases we have ever covered: Joan Risch drops off her child and a friend in a neighbors yard without a word.
+She is seen in a trench coat carrying something red to her car and then is never seen again.

 Sometime after dropping off her young daughter at the school bus, Angela Savage and her 6-month-old son were abducted.
 Angela’s body would eventually be found on a dirt path near her home, having been assaulted, tied up and left with no shoes.